olf42/100hackerfragen/README.md

 FLASK_APP=fragenfragen-web.py bin/flask run
 ```

-Then point a browser to http://localhost:5000 where you can answer all "open" questions (questions with < 100 answers, and not set to "ready" via fragenverwalter).
+Then point a browser to http://localhost:5000 where people can answer all "open" questions (questions with < 100 answers, and not set to "ready" via fragenverwalter), and add new questions.

 Users are also able to downvote questions, which no longer get displayed after there are 3 downvotes are reached (every answer inbetween will cancel one downvote!).